BI, FTC Top 10 Myths About Ed Magedson & The Ripoff Report

-Here’s the truth—Ed has NEVER and will NEVER remove reports for money.
+Here’s the truth—Ed has NEVER and will NEVER remove reports from Ripoff Report for money.
 PERIOD.
 Don’t believe it?
 Try this — pick a report, offer Ed a boatload of cash to remove it and see how far you get.
 It won’t happen!

 Of course, you may also try asking people who make this type of claim what proof they have to support it…surely, if Ed removed reports for cash there must be someone who can come forward with proof this actually happened, right?
 Perhaps there isn’t any proof because it just isn’t true.

 You have to wonder – why do people spread this fake allegation if there’s no truth to it?
 The reason is pretty obvious – people who have been criticized on Ripoff Report by true reports can’t fight back any other way, so they try to discredit the site by claiming that it is only there to make money by publishing and then removing fake complaints.
 By making this outrageous claim, they think they will make people doubt the accuracy of anything on the Ripoff Report.
 Don’t be fooled by these lies!

 Jose says he has been sick for a while now.
 He has no money to go to the doctor.
 He says he is not sure what he makes, ..but he thinks it may be about $50.00 a week.
 He gets paid by the job and works from sunrise to sundown.
 But Jose has nothing bad to say about his employer.
 Like the Black slaves in the South who were loyal to their master.
 While this story is old, nothing has changed and will never change anytime soon.

 ED Magedson early activism, helping hundreds of residents to put a stop to landlord abuse.